fxamacker/cbor/README.md

 decoder := cbor.NewDecoder(r)
 ```

-__EncOptions and EncMode__
+__Creating and Using Encoding Modes__

-EncMode and DecMode are interfaces and their functions are often identical to encoding/json.
+EncMode is an interface ([API](#api)) created from EncOptions struct.
+EncMode uses immutable options after being created and is safe for concurrent use.
+For best performance, EncMode should be reused.

 ```
-// Create EncOptions, using either struct literal or a function. opts := cbor.CanonicalEncOptions()
+// Create EncOptions using either struct literal or a function. opts := cbor.CanonicalEncOptions()

-// If needed, modify options -- e.g. how time values should be encoded. opts.Time = cbor.TimeUnix
+// If needed, modify encoding options opts.Time = cbor.TimeUnix

 // Create reusable EncMode interface with immutable options, safe for concurrent use.